Application Portfolio Assessment Introduction and Best Practices

 Performance Metrics:

 You can define and track performance metrics for each application in HOPEX.
-These metrics may include factors like usage, availability, maintenance costs, and business value.
+These metrics may include usage, availability, maintenance costs, and business value.
 By collecting and analyzing this data, you can assess the performance of each application in your portfolio.

 Business Alignment:

 HOPEX allows you to link applications to specific business processes, capabilities, and strategic objectives.
-This helps you evaluate how well your application portfolio aligns with your business goals and identify any gaps or redundancies.
+This helps you evaluate how well your application portfolio aligns with your business goals and identify gaps or redundancies.

 Risk Assessment: